luizmb/FB-SwiftUI2-ToggleStyle/README.md

 # ToggleStyle issue (Feedback Assistant)

+## Important:
+FB8543755
+Fixed on Xcode 12.2 beta4 and Xcode 12.3 beta1 (on their respective default simulators).

+---

 ## Steps to reproduce:
 - Run the project in any simulator using iOS 14 beta 6
 - Change all four toggles